Affiliate links on Android Authority may earn us a commission. Learn more.

 One of the best USB charging cables you can get for your iPhone is directly from Apple.
 Apple’s latest iPhones retain the Lightning connector, so that’s what you will need at one end.
 However, things are a touch more complicated on the charger side of things.
 If you have an older Apple charger, this USB-A to lightning cable is the one for you.
 If you buy the new Apple charger, you will need the option listed in the next section.

 The Anker Powerline+ II USB-A to lightning cable is MFi certified and is an excellent alternative to the first-party iPhone cable.
 It offers a really long range with its 10ft length, and it is also durable and made to last.

 The best USB-C to lightning cables

-If you have an iPhone 11 Pro charger, you will need to get a USB-C to lightning cable for your phone.
+If you have an iPhone 11 or a newer phone, you will need to get a USB-C to lightning cable for your phone.
 Apple offers a USB-C cable in both one-meter and two-meter configurations.
 It’s the fastest option for most iOS purposes as the USB-C to Lightning cable is compatible with the 29W, 61W, and 87W adapters, apart from the 18W and 20W iPhone chargers.

 If you are looking for a more durable cable, this Amazon Basics USB-C to lightning cable is the one to get.
 The nylon-braided cable is tested to survive 4,000 bends, is MFi certified, and is relatively affordable.
 You can pick from lengths of 1ft, 3ft, and 6ft.

 The best Thunderbolt cables

 Belkin is a popular pick if you want the fastest charging cable with its Thunderbolt 3 cable.
 This is the cable to enjoy 100W fast charging and 4K display resolutions.
 While 100W is more than even the fastest phones can handle, it should be a reliable speed for all of the latest USB-C charging laptops as well.
 Belkin’s Thunderbolt 3 cable is a more convenient length at 2.6ft overall.